nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

 1. **Defining layers**, in which we assign the layout and types of the neurons within a layer of our network.

-2. **Defining connection profiles**, where we generate the profiles that we wish our connections to have.
+2. **Defining connection specifications**, where we specify the parameters for connecting we wish our connections to have.
 Each connection dictionary specifies the properties for one class of connection, and contains parameters that allow us to tune the profile.
-These are related to the location-dependent likelihood of choosing a target (``mask`` and ``p``), and the cell-type specificity i.e. which types of cell in a layer can participate in the connection class (``sources`` and ``targets``).
+These are related to the location-dependent likelihood of choosing a target (``mask`` and ``p``).

-3. **Connecting layers**, in which we apply the connection dictionaries between layers, equivalent to population-specificity.
-Note that multiple dictionaries can be applied between two layers, just as a layer can be connected to itself.
+3. **Connecting layers**, in which we apply the connection specifications between layers, equivalent to population-specificity.
+A layer can be connected to itself.

 4. **Auxillary**, in which we visualise the results of the above steps either by ``nest.PrintNodes()`` or visualization functions and query